dfkaye/where.js/README.md

 library to be ported - assert.js.
 Working with chai was even easier - no port needed for the browser.

+Not all browsers handle the test lifecycle the same way.
+This was not a surprise so much as annoyance.
+IE, Chrome and Opera report two failures in the QUnit suite whereas Firefox reports only one.
+The failures are expected so we really want to see NO failures.
+And failures are reported first in the console regardless of their occurrence in the test suite (that could be a side-effect of using qunit-tap).

 After this experience, I recommend the following tools for JavaScript TDD: